wadimiusz/parsing_bash/README.md

-This is a term project on requests and BeautifulSoup.
+This is a homework on requests and BeautifulSoup.

 It extracts quotes from bash.im between two certain dates and puts them into a .txt-file.